Guatemala

 You won’t have a problem finding one, since almost any small convenience store sells it.
 Just look for the signs of the cell providers plastered outside.

-It’s not a bad idea to ask to see the number they heard you say just to be safe, since if there’s a mistake, you’ll be paying for someone else’s saldo.
+If there’s a mistake, you’ll be paying for someone else’s saldo.
 Sorry, no takebacks.

 The store will use a special phone they have from the provider to enter your purchase.
 You’ll receive a text message as a receipt and acknowledgment within seconds.